We are extremely grateful to the 5 donors who have funded a new water storage system at Dolma Ling Nunnery in northern India.

 Water is life, but that doesn’t mean you want it dripping on your head as you sleep or running down the walls.
 At Dolma Ling Nunnery, home to over 230 people, access to water and water storage are important issues.
-We need your help to create a new water storage system for a critical part of the nunnery.
-This project is urgent because of the monsoon, which runs from early July to the end of September.
-While the monsoon rains provide a huge amount of essential water for the nunnery, the torrential rains also bring problems, such as overflowing water tanks, dampness, mold, and damage to the buildings.
+The new water storage system was urgent because of the monsoon, which runs from early July to the end of September.
+While the monsoon rains provide a huge amount of essential water for the nunnery, the torrential rains also brought problems, such as overflowing water tanks, dampness, mold, and damage to the buildings.

-The old water storage system for the main staff building is almost 20 years old and must be replaced.
-The water tanks are located in the attic area of the building, but the ball cocks on the tanks often fail, especially during the heavy monsoon rains, causing the water to overflow.
-This leads to dampness, dripping into the rooms, mold, and loss of precious water.
+The old water storage system for the main staff building was almost 20 years old and had to be replaced.
+The water tanks were located in the attic area of the building, but the ball cocks on the tanks often failed, especially during the heavy monsoon rains, causing the water to overflow.
+This led to dampness, dripping into the rooms, mold, and loss of precious water.

-The advantages of a new water storage system will be felt every day at the nunnery.
+The advantages of a new water storage system can be felt every day at the nunnery.

 - The staff living quarters will no long become damp and moldy because of water tanks overflowing in the roof creating an unhealthy living situation;

 - The building housing the staff quarters will no longer be degraded by water seepage;